Parkinson Centennial Public School

 Trustee: Gail Campbell

-School Council: Samantha Stevenson and Lisa Lankhof
+School Council: Lisa Lankhof

 Parkinson Centennial Public School is a K-8 school centrally located several blocks from Orangeville’s downtown district, surrounded by a residential area.
 Our school is situated on 10.98 acres of land and faces Lawrence Avenue.
 The student population of our school fluctuates significantly year to year.
 Our graduates attend Westside Secondary School.